SamBuckberry/sambuckberry.github.io/about.md

 permalink: /about/
 ---

-Sam Buckberry is a post-doc in genome bioinformatics with the [Lister Lab](http://listerlab.org).
+Sam Buckberry is a post-doc in genome bioinformatics with the [Lister Lab](http://listerlab.org) at the University of Western Australia.

 - Email:  sambuckberry@gmail.com
 - Github: [github.com/sambuckberry](https://github.com/sambuckberry)